 These reasons are why we're trying to keep our portfolio balanced.
 We have continued the work of the past few months: buying more 'quality cyclical' companies that should benefit from higher inflation, growth and interest rates.
-We hold no bonds because we believe the risks are still skewed.
+We have virtually no duration, or interest-rate sensitivity, in our sterling bond portfolio because we believe the risks are still skewed.
 In short, there's more to lose if rates rise rapidly than you could gain from bond yields slumping further.